Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation: Glitch detection and removal

-Before correction, power spectra are highly contaminated by glitches at frequencies between 0.002\,Hz and 2\,Hz.
-The two-second tail is responsible of the excess between 0.01 and 0.1\,Hz, while the intermediate time constant of 50\,ms produces excess around 0.4\,Hz, explaining why PSB-a have a higher relative excess at that frequency.
-We observe a very important reduction of residual noise after template subtraction.
-Some detectors have very few contamination from long glitches, this is the case for 143-5 and 143-1a which correspond to the two lowest spectra before correction which are seen on the top right figure.
-The improvement after deglitching is effective but small for those detectors as expected, and their corrected power spectra are very close to the fundamental limit of the noise.
-The power spectra for those detectors are then indicative of the power spectra of noise without glitches.
-Power spectra for other detectors seem to converge to this limit after template subtraction.
-Accounting from the fact that the 1/f part of the spectra varies in amplitude from bolometer to bolometer, we can conclude that residual contamination from glitches is below the noise at all scales for all detectors.
-As mentioned in~\ref{extraevents}, one of the 100\,GHz bolometer (and only this one) has an extra family of glitches which is not accounted by our deglitching method.
-Some of these events are detected as ``long'' in the processing, and then the long glitch template is wrongly subtracted (those events are shorter than the long events).
-But the matched filter, designed to detect long glitch tails (either positive or negative) allows to flag segments of data when this happens, limiting the effect.
-The power spectrum from this bolometer is the one with the largest excess at frequencies around 0.1\,Hz.
-This is still a small effect which is accounted in the total noise budget \citep{planck2013-p03}.
+Before correction, the power spectra are highly contaminated by glitches at frequencies between 0.002\,Hz and 2\,Hz.
+The 2\,s tail is responsible for the excess between 0.01 and 0.1\,Hz, while the intermediate time constant of 50\,ms produces an excess around 0.4\,Hz, explaining why PSB-a detectors have a higher relative excess at that frequency.
+We observe a large reduction of the residual noise after template subtraction.
+Some detectors have very low contamination from long glitches; this is the case for 143-5 and 143-1a, which correspond to the two lowest spectra before correction (top right panel of Fig.~\ref{fig:spres}).
+The improvement after deglitching is effective but small for these detectors, as expected, and their corrected power spectra are very close to the fundamental limit of the noise.
+The power spectra for these detectors are then indicative of the power spectra of noise without glitches.The power spectra for the other detectors approach this limit after template subtraction.
+Noting that the $1/f$ part of the spectrum varies in amplitude from bolometer to bolometer, we conclude that residual contamination from glitches is below the noise level at all scales for all detectors.

+One and only one of the 100\,GHz bolometers (100-1a) has an extra family of glitches that are not properly accounted for by our deglitching method.
+Some of these events are detected as ``long'' in the processing, and then the long glitch template is incorrectly subtracted (those events are shorter than the long events).
+But the matched filter, designed to detect long glitch tails (either positive or negative) allows us to flag segments of data when this happens, limiting the effect.
+This bolometer is the one with the largest excess noise power at frequencies around 0.1\,Hz.
+This is still a small effect, which is accounted for in the total noise budget \citep{planck2013-p03}.